absolunet/docs-node-ioc/src/docs/03_first-steps/03_create-an-api-endpoint/en.md

 Much cleaner, isn't it?
 All we need to send to the `resource` or the `apiResource` method is the current resource name, which will be present in the URL, and the resource controller that will handle the requests.

 The key difference between a `resource` and an `apiResource` (which will be reflected in the `make:controller`'s `--resource` and `--api`) is that the `resource` has two additional routes: `create` (`/resource/create`) and `edit` (`/resource/:id/edit`).
-They are not present in an API resource since they should return a creation or an edition form, which does not make sense in an API.
+They are not present in an API resource since they should return a creation, or an edition form, which does not make sense in an API.